Attemainio/Gatekeeper/README.md

 ### 1.0.7

-Gatekeeper icon turns green if the data is passed Gatekeeper now informs the last calculation time Double-click of the component updates the output, even if the pass is false
+Gatekeeper icon turns green if the data is passed.
+Gatekeeper now informs the last calculation time.
+Double-click of the component updates the output, even if the pass is false.

 ## Features